How to Clean Stucco Walls [Guide]

 Can You Power Wash Stucco Walls?

 A power washer is a great tool for cleaning a stucco exterior.
 The pressure washer will help get into the tight cracks and crevices in the stucco texture that are hard to reach any other way.
 Just be careful that you don’t damage the stucco.
 This shouldn’t be a problem as long as you follow a few guidelines.
-Keep the pressure washer on a medium to low-pressure setting.
-Also, never bring the nozzle closer than 24 inches from the surface of your stucco.
-Finally, try to maintain a 45-degree angle approach with the pressure washer, so you avoid head-on pressure to the stucco.

 How to Clean Your Stucco Exterior